Church and Charity Mortgages Explained

 Can churches and charities get a mortgage?

 Yes, it’s certainly possible.
-Churches and charities are considered commercial entities when it comes to financing, therefore as widely different and varied commercial properties are, so too are the mortgage products and deals that come with them within the lending sector.
+Churches and charities are considered commercial entities when it comes to financing; therefore, as widely different and varied as commercial properties are, so too are the mortgage products and deals that come with them within the lending sector.

-This means there are no set mortgages just for churches and charities, and while there are certainly specialist lenders out there who take into consideration individual circumstances for both, the exact features for such mortgages are not clear cut.
-Seeking assistance from a specialist broker in this area, like the ones we work with, is advisable because of the complexities involved.
+This means there are no set mortgages just for churches and charities, and while there are certainly specialist lenders out there who consider individual circumstances for both, the exact features of such mortgages are not clear-cut.
+Because of the complexities involved, seeking assistance from a specialist broker in this area, like the ones we work with, is advisable.

 Eligibility criteria

 Lenders will approach such commercial mortgages on a case-by-case basis.
-While lending to a church or charity is very different to individuals buying a home, eligibility is similar in that, ultimately, the cornerstone of all financing sanctions comes down to affordability.
+While lending to a church or charity is very different from individuals buying a home, eligibility is similar in that, ultimately, affordability is the cornerstone of all financing sanctions.

 What deposit you’ll need